 Don’t miss this – Whisky Tasting in Edinburgh

-Don’t miss going a tour to taste the different whiskys made in Scotland.
+Don’t miss going on a tour to taste the different whiskys made in Scotland.
 The venue was located right off of the Royal Mile in Edinburgh.
 We learned a bit about how they were made and how the water and environment affect the taste.
 We were then served four classic single malt scotch whiskys, kids were served IronBrew.
 It was a great way to immerse yourself in the great cultural importance of whisky in Scotland.

 Mr. Suburbia loved trying the different Scotch while D was just drinking Ironbrew not Scotch 😉

 We combined this trip with a visit to London, you can see our London Itinerary and a guide to all the fun things to do with kids in London here.

 PIN IT FOR LATER